Tutorial

 Filter an Image Collection

-One of the most useful aspects of having AOP data ingested in Earth Engine is the ability to filter by properties, such as the site name, dates, sensors, etc. In this next section, we will show how to filter datasets to extract only data of interest.
-We'll use the NEON's Smithsonian Environmental Research Center (SERC), in Maryland.
+One of the most useful features of working with AOP data ingested in Earth Engine is the ability to filter by properties, such as the site name, dates, etc. In this next section, we will show how to filter datasets to extract only data of interest.
+We'll use the NEON's Harvard Forest (HARV), in Massachusettes.

 # Get the flight year and site information